eag1ex/pocket.js/readme.md

 #### About

-*  _Lightweight_ Pocket data redistribution controller - way of asking for something and getting it back by assignment.
+*  Easy to use and sophisticated Pocket.js redistribution controller, allowing you to probe data with status management.
-- **Status Set Order**: `open > updated > complete > send > error`
+* Well documented, clean beautified code.
-* You assign tasks associated to individual `Pockets`controlled by main `PocketModule`, once all  in your payload are `complete`, `await ready(id)` can be resolved.
+* You assign tasks associated to individual `Probes` controlled by `Pocket.js`, once your payload status is: `complete`, `await ready(id)` can be resolved.

 #### Why use it

-* Data project is assignment driven, requires tasks to complete each job
+* Project is status driven, requires tasks to complete
 * Specify `tasks`, and receive results by assignment
-* Re/Distribution of data/scheduled assignments
+* Manage each task Probe/task states and resolutions
-* Data status management
+* Re/Distribution of data/scheduled assignments to different areas of your code
-* Creative flexibility - *make your work easy and justifiable*
+* Creative flexibility - *make your work easier and justifiable*, simply more fun
 * Easy to use, user friendly, chaining methology

 #### Stack